nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 [...]
 ```

-For consuming the Secrets for environmental variables, modify the deployment pod definition in each container that needs to consume the secret.
+For consuming the Secrets for environmental variables, modify the deployment Pod definition in each container that needs to consume the secret.
 The key from the Secret becomes the environment variable name in the Pod:

 ``` yaml
 [...]